 Leadup to the Treaty of Tordesillas

 In 1492 King Ferdinand and Isabella of Castile and Aragon (modern Spain) sponsored a voyage to explore a potential trade route to the Indies by sailing west.
-The voyage by the then-unheralded Italian explorer Christopher Columbus would avoid the existing Potuguese monopoly of the sea routes on the West African coastline.
+The voyage by the then-unheralded Italian explorer Christopher Columbus avoided the existing Potuguese monopoly of the sea routes on the west African coastline.

 When Columbus returned from his voyage with tales of newly “discovered” lands in 1493, word quickly spread.
-The King of Portugal was furious as he believed the lands discovered by Columbus and claimed by Spain was rightfully his.
+The King of Portugal was furious as he believed the lands claimed by Spain was rightfully his.

 Under the Treaty of Alcacovas in 1479 and later confirmed via the papal bull Aeterni regis in 1481, Portugal was granted all territory south of the Canary Islands.
-As the new lands could be construed as south of the Canary Islands (albeit southwest) Portugal meant to claim these lands as their own.
+As the new lands were south of the Canary Islands (albeit southwest) Portugal claimed these lands as their own.

 Spain rejected these claims given the expedition sailed west, not south.
 Both kingdoms turned to the ultimate arbiter to settle the dispute: the Pope.

-In this day papal authority was regarded as sacred to European nations.
+In this day European nation regarded papal authority as sacred.
 Monarchs prioritized staying in favor of the current pope, knowing that to fall out of favor would risk excommunication.
 To disregard a papal bull could risk the wrath of the Pope and spell doom.

 With that background the Spanish-born Pope Alejandro VI issued multiple papal bulls in 1493 to resolve the matter.